oras-project/rust-oci-client/CONTRIBUTING.md

 ## Pull Request Management

-All code that is contributed to Krustlet must go through the Pull Request (PR) process.
+All code that is contributed to oci-distribution must go through the Pull Request (PR) process.
 To contribute a PR, fork this project, create a new branch, make changes on that branch, and then use GitHub to open a pull request with your changes.

 Every PR must be reviewed by at least one Core Maintainer of the project.
 Once a PR has been marked "Approved" by a Core Maintainer (and no other core